 - Mott Macdonald

-These companies have all voluntarily signed up to either Investors in Diversity or Leaders in Diversity and are actively engaged in working towards breaking long held perceptions of the construction and engineering industries as being male/white dominated where there is little opportunity for anyone that doesn’t fit into that description.
+These organisations have all voluntarily signed up to one of our national equality standards, such as the Investors in Diversity Awards or Leaders in Diversity Awards, and are actively engaged in working towards breaking long held perceptions of the construction and engineering industries as being male/white dominated where there is little opportunity for anyone that doesn’t fit into that description.
 They are working with us to show that they are inclusive of all other groups protected under the Equality Act 2010.

 Through Investors in Diversity and or Leaders in Diversity our work with them will focus on three key areas:

 - Improving workplace cultures.

 - Helping them to understand what needs to be done to diversify the workforce.

 - Working with them towards influencing good practice in their supply chains.

 There is basically a 3-step process to how we are supporting them: